layyy-7/datastructures_lab-NITC/README.md

+# datastructures_lab-NITC
-These are the codes for all the assignments in the Data Structures Lab
+Code of Data Structures Lab in S4
 <br>
+These are the codes for all the assignments in the data structures lab
+<br>
 The problem statements for each assignment are also attached
-<br>